VO₂ Max Testing in Red Bank NJ: What It Actually Tells You About Your Health and Longevity

 3. VO₂ max is fixed.

-It declines with age—but is highly trainable.
+It declines with age and is highly trainable.

 Why Lab-Based Testing Matters